 The first would be to tell the reader.
 This is the wrong way to pass the information.
-For example:

 John had grown up in a tough city, where survival was more important than education.
 School life had been problematic and fights were part of everyday life.
 However, after one fateful day, when he had returned home with a black eye, John’s father had insisted his son should toughen up.
 From that day on, John attended the local karate dojo training each day until he was an expert.

 The second would be to show the reader.
 This is the correct way and leaves the reader engaged and active.
-For example:

 ’You look pretty good, do you keep in shape?’ said Paula, eyeing John’s well-formed torso under his tight t-shirt.
 John smiled.